AlenaBM/Business.-Tagline-goes-here/readme.md

 3.css animation;
 4.connecting fonts

-You can view the template for this project by clicking on the `template` file.
+You can view the template of this project by clicking on the `template` file.

 You can [link to my web-site](https://alena-web.ru/homeworks/Business.-Tagline-goes-here/)